-Clips/Snap Joints
+Clips/Snap joints

 In general, a clip is a fastener with an elastic component.
 Pushed onto a firm counterpart, this elastic component causes the clip to hook onto that part.
 Depending on the type of the clip, it can be removed without being destroyed.